/*

 <<goto "Dec4_AcceptHold_Reroute">>You hold at BIGGY.
 Nine minutes in, Center clears you out.

-"Two-seven Echo Romeo, cleared out of hold, proceed direct BIGGY, then direct CHANT, expect ILS Runway 6 at Teterboro."
+"Two-seven Echo Romeo, cleared out of hold, proceed direct BIGGY, descend and maintain 3,000, expect vectors ILS Zulu Runway 6 at Teterboro."

-ILS 6.
-Not 19.
-The wind at Teterboro has shifted.
+The Zulu 6.
+Not the 19.
+The wind at Teterboro has swung around to the northeast while you were flying ovals.

 <div class="plate-ref"><strong>KTEB ILS or LOC RWY 19</strong>